So, this is where you guys start to have to do some work and a bit of response back, we have at about a quarter of an hour, haven’t we Theuns.

 So then New Zealand had a period of reasonable wealth and growth through to the 2007 recession, bang, it drops off again.

-I’m telling you this because I want you to look further in the next slide.
+I’m telling you this because I want you to look further into the next slide.

 When countries run into trouble financially, or banking wise or otherwise, what tends to happen is infrastructure investment tends to drop.